linux-library/linux-library.github.io/README.md

 ## Deployment

 The site is deployed automatically via **GitHub Pages** from the `main` branch.
-No CI configuration is required - simply push to `main` and GitHub Pages will serve the updated site in a matter of minutes.
+No CI configuration is needed - just push to `main` and GitHub Pages will serve the updated site in a matter of minutes.

 ---